What is Tax-Loss Selling?

 Written by The Inspired Investor Team | Published on December 18, 2020

-When you sell an investment and trigger a capital loss, the superficial loss rule states that you can't deduct the capital loss if you buy (or purchase a right to buy) an identical security within 30 days of the settlement date of your sale transaction.
-This means you can't purchase the security 30 days before or 30 days after your settlement date.
+If you’re thinking about dropping a company to realize a loss and then buy it back the next day, think again.
+The Superficial Loss Rule2 states that you can’t deduct the capital loss if you buy (or purchase a right to buy) an identical security within 30 days of the settlement date of your sale transaction.
+This means you can’t buy the asset 30 days before or 30 days after your settlement date.
 Violating the rule means your tax benefit would effectively be cancelled.
-The rule also states that “affiliates" can't make a purchase.
+The rule also states that “affiliates" can’t make a purchase.
+That includes a spouse or common-law partner or a corporation you or a spouse controls.

-Identical securities can be shares of the same company, units of the same ETF or mutual fund, or a competitor ETF or mutual fund that invests in the exact index that you just sold.
-To avoid breaching the superficial loss rules, investors must be careful not to purchase securities that offer identical exposure to the securities being sold.
+As to what an identical security3 means, that’s shares in the same company you just sold, units of the same ETF or mutual fund, or a competitor ETF or mutual fund that invests in the exact index you owned.

 Important factors to keep in mind

 When it comes to tax strategies, it is critical to remember that circumstances vary from individual to individual.
-While no set of guidelines applies to every investor, investors should keep the following in mind:
+While no set of guidelines applies to every investor, investors should keep a few things in mind.

 The information provided in this article is for general purposes only and does not constitute personal financial or tax advice.
 Please consult with your own professional advisor to discuss your specific financial and tax needs.